t-affeldt/climate_api/README.md

 A value of 0.5 will half the speed respectively.

 ### Preferences
-- ``Show degrees in Fahrenheit instead of Celsius`` (default true):
+- ``Show degrees in Fahrenheit instead of Celsius`` (default false):
-If set to true, temperature information in /weather command will be displayed in Fahrenheit.
+If set to true, temperature information in */weather* command will be displayed in Fahrenheit.
 - ``Play ambient sound loops`` (default true):
 If set to true, weather effects are allowed to play sound loops.
-You can also adjust sound levels instead of deactivating this feature completely.
+Note that you can also adjust sound levels instead of deactivating this feature completely.
-Setting this value to false will be slightly more performant than setting the volume to zero.
 - ``Volume of sound effects`` (default 1.0):
 This value regulates overall sound volume.
 A value of 2 will double the volume whereas a value of 0.5 will reduce the volume by half.

+## Modding Information
+Check the [api_doc.md](https://github.com/t-affeldt/climate_api/blob/master/api_doc.md) for a (currently incomplete) documentation on how to register new weather presets and visual effects.
+Use my weather [presets](https://github.com/t-affeldt/regional_weather/tree/master/ca_weathers) and [effects](https://github.com/t-affeldt/regional_weather/tree/master/ca_effects) as an example.
+Ask in the [forum](https://forum.minetest.net/viewtopic.php?t=24569) or open an [issue](https://github.com/t-affeldt/climate_api/issues) if you run into problems.
+Also check the source code of predefined weather effects because they include usage documentation at the top of each file.

 ## License
 - Source Code: *GNU LGPL v3* by me